Qkarendaz/PHP-Reusable-Class/README.md

 Creating a class that can be re-used in terms of slecting, updating and running other mysql queries with Object Oriented Programming in PHP.

+## Note

+In the database connection, the host address, host username, host password and database name used are to be changed to your own names respectively.

 ## Explained

 Inside the classes folder, there are four (4) files,